 As technologies change, new strategies are developed to improve information technology efficiencies and network security controls.
 Virtual separation is the logical isolation of networks on the same physical network.
 Virtual segmentation uses the same design principles as physical segmentation but requires no additional hardware.
 Existing technologies can be used to prevent an intruder from breaching other internal network segments.

-- Use private virtual LANs to isolate a user from the rest of the broadcast domains.
+- Use private Virtual Local Area Networks (VLANs) to isolate a user from the rest of the broadcast domains.

 - Use virtual routing and forwarding (VRF) technology to segment network traffic over multiple routing tables simultaneously on a single router.